Mchabouni10/smart-shop2/README.md

 ## Project Structure

-The project is structured into distinct sections, making it easy to navigate and contribute: -->
+The application is structured into distinct sections, making it easy to navigate and contribute:

-- **src/pages/employees**: Components for displaying and filtering the list of aviation professionals.
+- **src/pages/purchases**: Components for displaying and filtering the list of aviation professionals.
+- **src/pages/history**: Displaying the different order been checked with time and date.
 - **src/pages/Airlines**: Components related to airlines data.
-- **src/pages/Airports**: Components for presenting airport information.
+- **src/models/api**: functionality for CRUD.
-- **src/pages/Aiplanes**: Components handling aircraft models and manufacturers details.
-- **src/components**: Reusable React components for consistent UI elements.
-- **src/context**: Context setup for managing state across components.
+- **src/routes/api**: routes from the backend to fontend for different elements in the app.
+- **src/config**: connect the database and different schema to mongodb.
+- **src/utilities**: help the concept of using auth and different routes between the server and the front end .
+- **src/components**: use different components to have an according between the elements
+- **server**: responsible about the data and the routing in the backend.

 ## Technologies Used
 - React